Significant Disproportionality Frequently Asked Questions (FAQ)

 If a student is taken out of a general education classroom to receive proactive/preventative behavioral support, how much time does a student have to be out to be considered a removal?

-If a student is removed for disruptive behavior and returned to class once the student has calmed down this would not count as a disciplinary removal if the student received therapy or education during the time out of general education classroom.
+If a student is removed for disruptive behavior and returned to class once the student has calmed down, this may or may not count as a disciplinary removal.
+If the student received therapy or education during the time out of the general education classroom, then this would not count as a disciplinary removal.
 However, if the student is removed with no educational or therapeutic component, then the removal would count as a partial day.
 The district or community school must keep track of the hours outside of the classroom in order to report full-time equivalency (FTE).

 Back to Top